shimaore/well-groomed-feast/src/Messaging.coffee.md

 Fallback to the default one configured.

+* cfg.voicemail.number_domain The default number-domain used for voicemail, if none is found in session.number_domain, session.endpoint.number_domain, or hdr.X-CCNQ3-Number-Domain

         if not number_domain?
           number_domain = @ctx.cfg.voicemail.number_domain ? 'local'
           cuddly.csr "No user_domain specified for #{number}, using configured #{number_domain} instead."